1. Foreman overview and concepts

 Hammer CLI

 You can manage Foreman on the command line using hammer.
-For more information on using Hammer CLI, run hammer --help on your Foreman server or Smart Proxy server.
+For more information on using Hammer CLI, see Using the Hammer CLI tool or run hammer --help on your Foreman server or Smart Proxy server.